"Poets Are Bad for the Economy" and "Lost Voice" in Poetic Voices Without Borders 2 (Gival Press, 2009)

 Kehler Liddell Gallery (New Haven, 2005)

-Finalist in USA Film Festival Short Film and Video Competition
+Finalist in USA Film Festival Short Film and Video Competition (Dallas, 2005)

 HeSCA (Health & Sciences Communications Assoc.) annual meeting (Denver, 2004)

-See stills from the video.
+See stills from this video.